sabinprakash/FlexGrid/README.md

 # FlexGrid
-.Simple flex grid system inspired from <a href="http://getbootstrap.com/" target="_blank">bootstrap.</a>
+Simple flex grid system inspired from [bootstrap](http://getbootstrap.com/).
-.smple to use
+simple to use.
-.several column align options